 Word Definition Immunohistochemistry (IHC) The process of detecting antigens or biological markers within tumours or brain tissue using antibodies.
-Immunohistochemistry provides insight about the classification of brain tumours by identifying cellular markers of phenotype and about the tumour's potential to grow.
-Intracranial Inside the cranium.
+Immunohistochemistry provides insight about the classification of tumours by identifying cellular markers of phenotype, and about the tumour's potential to grow.
+Intracranial Inside the cranium (skull).
 Intracranial pressure (ICP) Pressure inside the cranium, caused by pressure of the subarachnoidal fluid.
-Laterality The side of the body in which symptoms are showing.
+Laterality The localisation of symptoms in one side of the body.
 Localised Confined or restricted to an area.
 Malignant Cancerous, tending to invade normal tissue or to recur after removal.
 Markers Pathologists can test for markers in the tumour tissue.
-Markers can be genetic, molecular or immunohistochemistry.
-These tests can: - aid the diagnosis of brain tumours which are sometimes hard to diagnose - allow clinicians to work out a prognosis indicate whether a tumour will respond to a specific type of treatment.
-MDT Multidisciplinary team meeting.
-Metastatic brain tumour A secondary brain tumour formed of cancer cells that began elsewhere in the body e.g. lung, breast, colon, kidney, skin.
+Markers can be genetic, molecular or immunohistochemical.
+These tests can: aid the diagnosis of tumours that are sometimes hard to diagnose allow clinicians to work out a prognosis indicate whether a tumour will respond to a specific type of treatment.
+MDT Multidisciplinary team.
+Metastatic tumour A secondary tumour formed of cancer cells that began elsewhere in the body.
+MRI (magnetic resonance imaging) A special radiology technique that takes pictures of internal structures of the body using magnetism, radio waves and a computer to produce the images of body structures.

-Word Definition MRI (magnetic resonance imaging) A special radiology technique which takes pictures of internal structures of the body using magnetism, radio waves, and a computer to produce the images of body structures.
-Microvascular proliferation Abnormally thickened blood vessels which tend to be seen in higher grade gliomas.
+Word Definition Microvascular proliferation Abnormally thickened blood vessels, which tend to be seen in higher-grade gliomas.
 They tend to be leaky and cause contrast enhancement on imaging.
 Modality A method of treatment.
-Morphology The form and structure e.g. of a tumour.
+Morphology The form and structure, e.g. of a tumour.
 Neuro-oncology The branch of medical science dealing with tumours of the nervous system.
 Neuropathology The study of diseases of the nervous system, which includes the brain.
 Optimal Most desirable or satisfactory.
 Overall survival (OS) The percentage of people in a study or treatment group who are still alive for a certain period of time after they were diagnosed with or started treatment for a disease.
-Palliative Therapy with the goal of relieving symptoms and improving quality of life.
-Pathology The branch of medicine that looks at abnormal changes in cells and tissues which signal disease.
+Palliative Having the goal of relieving symptoms and improving quality of life.
+Pathology The branch of medicine that looks at abnormal changes in cells and tissues that signal disease.
 Prognosis A forecast as to likely outcome, the chance of recovery.
-Progression free survival (PFS) The length of time during and after the treatment of a disease that a patient lives with the disease but it does not get worse.
+Progression-free survival (PFS) The length of time during and after the treatment of a disease that a patient lives with the disease but it does not get worse.
+Proliferation An increase in the number of cells as a result of cell growth and division.
+Prophylaxis Preventive treatment or action.

-Word Definition Proliferation An increase in the number of cells as a result of cell growth and division.
-Prophylaxis Preventative.
-Radiotherapy A treatment in which high-energy rays are used to damage cancer cells and stop them from growing and dividing.
+Word Definition Radiotherapy A treatment in which high-energy radiation is used to damage cancer cells and stop them from growing and dividing.
 Regime A regulated system of treatment.
 Systemic Affecting or circulating throughout the body.
 WHO classification The World Health Organisation (WHO) classification for the grading of brain tumours.